Rheum nobile

 It is an extraordinary species of rhubarb (genus Rheum).
-At 1–2 m tall, the monocarpic inflorescences of R. nobile tower above the other shrubs and low herbs in its habitat, and it is visible across valleys a mile away.
+At 1–2 m tall, the monocarpic inflorescences of R. nobile tower above the other shrubs and low herbs in its habitat, and it is visible across valleys from several kilometres.

 R. nobile is often called a glasshouse plant because of its outer curtain of translucent bracts which pass visible light, creating a greenhouse effect, while blocking ultraviolet radiation.
 These are likely defenses against the increased UV-B exposure and extreme cold in its high altitude range.
+It also provides a safe haven for its pollinators against wind and night chill.

 Description

 An individual R. nobile is a conical tower of delicate, straw-coloured, shining, translucent, regularly overlapping bracts; the higher ones have pink edges.
 Large, glossy, green radicle leaves, with red petioles and nerves, form a broad base to the plant.
 Turning up the bracts reveals membranous, fragile, pink stipules.
 Within these are short branched panicles of diminutive green flowers.

 The root is often 1–2 m long and as thick as an arm, and bright yellow inside.
 After flowering, the stem lengthens and the bracts separate one from another, turning a coarse red-brown.
 As the fruit ripens, the bracts fall away, leaving a ragged-looking stem covered with panicles of deep brown pendulous fruits.
 As Hooker put their appearance: "In the winter, these naked black stems, projecting from the beetling cliffs, or towering above the snow, are in dismal keeping with the surrounding desolation of that season."

+Photographs of its inflorescence, supposedly showing a “pagoda flower”, have been frequently shared on social media along with the false claim that it only blooms once every 400 years in the Himalayas.
+But several other websites, including an online catalogue on the flowers and foliage in India, reveal that it blooms annually in June and July.
+On the other hand, it is one of the largest high-altitude herbaceous plant species in the Himalayas, growing in mountain ranges of Nepal, Sikkim, Bhutan and Tibet at altitudes between 4000m-4800 m.
+The plant can grow up to 2 m in height and it is also known as Sikkim Rhubarb or Noble Rhubarb.